kracr/ODPReco/README.md

 # USAGE

-Jar file of ODPReco has been created and the user can run the jar file on command line to know the ODP recommendations for the given ontology.

  &nbsp; &nbsp; a.
 Prerequisites:

- The user must have java installed in the system inorder to run the jar file.
+ The user must have java installed in the system inorder to run the tool.
 Inorder to know the recommendations for an ontology, owl file for that ontology should be avaiable.
 OWL file can be constructed in protégé.
 Also, the user has to enter the description for that ontology along with the competency questions.

  &nbsp; &nbsp; b.
 Execution Procedure: